 How to Become a Pastry Chef

 Pastry chefs very often train as bakers and then establish their skills through more of a hands-on training process.
 Whichever culinary program you decide to go through, make sure it’s accredited by the American Culinary Federation Foundation Accrediting Commission.
 There are other accrediting bodies, but the ACFFAC is the largest.
-Search for a local pastry chef school.
+Search for a local culinary school.

 To become a pastry chef, you’ll: